ujjwalguptaofficial/fortjs-doc/docs/types/http-request.md

 Description: "Type http request member description"
 ---

+# HttpRequest

-The type HttpRequest is used for accessing request resources like url, headers etc.
+The type `HttpRequest` is used for accessing request resources like url, headers etc.

 ```
 type HttpRequest = {